The Letsfit is a good low-cost white noise machine that will suit the parents of small children more than adults who want one for themselves.

 As for the white noise, I like the fact that there’s pink and brown which is deeper than the standard white noise.
 And for the fan sounds and the clothes dryers, I’m not sure why they put two clothes dryers in, but they did.
 I guess that’s something that they believe small children are going to potentially enjoy listening to.

-But other than that I think the sounds are good quality – especially for twenty dollars.
+Other than that, I think the sounds are good quality – especially for twenty dollars.

-As I said in the beginning, this is one which I think is dedicated towards parents of small children.
+As I said in the beginning, I think the Letsfit is a white noise machine that’s intended to be used by the parents of small children.
 It’s not going to be the best one for adults though, especially if you plan on taking it into the office; you’d get a few raised eyebrows as you blast out twinkle twinkle little star from your desk.
 But overall, I think for the low price of $20, The Letsfit is a good one for parents.